cdanto/ComplianceAI-Hub/README.md

 ## Featured GPT Model
 * [Regulytix AI](https://chat.openai.com/g/g-Jj2Fluu08-regulytix-ai): ReguLytix AI is the first featured model in our repository.
 It offers comprehensive integration with various openFDA APIs, enhancing capabilities in Life Science and Healthcare.
 This model covers APIs like Device 510(k), Drug Events, and many more.

-### List of Contributors
-- See the [list of contributors](https://github.com/cdanto/ComplianceAI-Hub/graphs/contributors) who have participated in this project.
-We appreciate and value every contribution to the repository.

 ## Usage Scenarios
 The GPT models listed here are applicable in various industries for compliance and quality assurance purposes.
 They can help automate and enhance various processes in these sectors.